 Siargao Island Hopping Tour

 The single most popular tour that takes you to Daku Island is the Siargao Island Hopping Tour.
-This tour takes you to Daku Island as well as Naked Island and Guyam Island.
+This tour takes you to Daku Island, Naked Island, and Guyam Island.

 Your last stop on the tour is Daku Island.
 End the day with a sunset swim or unwind with a cold beer.
 Either way, you’ll want to soak in the last bits of paradise before heading back on the boat towards Siargao.